jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 } xxTreeGuts;

-You will notice that we don't bring across the 'isa' from General/CFRuntimeBase - objc_object already has one of those, remember.
+You will notice that we don't bring across the 'isa' from CFRuntimeBase - objc_object already has one of those, remember.
 The two 16 bit variables don;t interest us, so we create an ignored 32 bit variable and leave it at that (this is dangerous, as we might be omitting padding, probably best to leave 'em as two 16 bitters).

-I'm precasting the General/CFTreeRef objects, makes it easier should we need to access them directly.
+I'm precasting the CFTreeRef objects, makes it easier should we need to access them directly.

-We also can't have any extra instance variable baggage to carry around, as CF methods will simply throw it away and we risk overwriting other objects if we access them through General/ObjC.
+We also can't have any extra instance variable baggage to carry around, as CF methods will simply throw it away and we risk overwriting other objects if we access them through ObjC.
 We need to be careful with all this, and the sizes need to be the same.

 So our internal interface looks a bit like this, maybe.